 A. The Federal Emergency Broadband Benefit (EBB) Program was temporary in nature and provided a discount on your internet service for a limited period of time.
-The Federal government has announced that the EBB Program will end on December 30, 2021 and will be replaced with the Affordable Connectivity Program (ACP) on December 31, 2021.
+The Federal government announced that the EBB Program would end on December 30, 2021 and has now been replaced with the Affordable Connectivity Program (ACP) on December 31, 2021.

 Q. What is the Affordable Connectivity Program?

-A. The Affordable Connectivity Program (ACP) is a new long-term, $14 billion program, which modifies and extends the existing Emergency Broadband Benefit Program beginning December 31, 2021 and will help low-income households pay for broadband service.
+A. The Affordable Connectivity Program (ACP) is a new long-term, $14 billion program, which modifies and extends the existing Emergency Broadband Benefit Program which began December 31, 2021 and will help low-income households pay for broadband service.

 Q. When will my Emergency Broadband Benefit discount end?

-A. The FCC has provided a 60-day transition period, beginning on December 31, 2021, and ending on February 28, 2022 (the “EBB Transition Period”), for households currently enrolled in the Emergency Broadband Benefit (EBB) program.
-During the EBB Transition Period you will continue to receive the EBB program discount.
+A. The FCC provided a 60-day transition period, beginning on December 31, 2021, and ending on February 28, 2022 (the “EBB Transition Period”), for households that were enrolled in the Emergency Broadband Benefit (EBB) program.
+During the EBB Transition Period households continued to receive the EBB program discount.

 Q. Will I need to reapply for the Affordable Connectivity Program if I’m already enrolled and qualified in the Emergency Broadband Benefit program?

-A. Beginning in March 2022, your account will automatically transition to the Affordable Connectivity Program (ACP) if you continue to meet the eligibility requirements established by the FCC.
-No action is required by you to transition to the ACP at this time.
+A. Beginning in March 2022, your account automatically transitioned to the Affordable Connectivity Program (ACP) if you continued to meet the eligibility requirements established by the FCC.
+No action was required by you to transition to the ACP.
 If any changes or information is required by you for ACP, we will contact you directly with information.